8 Things You Must See in Edinburgh & the Scottish Highlands

 Once we had our fill of literary history, we were surprised at how many things we could do just in Old Town.

-What to see in the scottish highlands
+What to see in the Scottish Highlands

 4. Try Oysters in the Scottish Highlands at the Monachyle Mhor Hotel

-5. Hike to the Glennfinnan Viaduct
+5. Hike to the Glenfinnan Viaduct

 It’s always a good idea to pack warm and water-resistant clothing, especially if visiting in the winter.
 We got caught in a rather aggressive mix of wind and rain while we were there, but managed to make it to the viewpoint and get a picture in our house sweatshirts and scarves.
 For the true fanatic, you can book a ticket on the train that traverses the viaduct and live your wizarding world dreams.
 This will certainly be on our list next time we visit!